Willy Adames Player Props: Brewers vs. Pirates

-The Milwaukee Brewers and Willy Adames (.316 slugging percentage over his past 10 games, including one homer), battle starter Mitch Keller and the Pittsburgh Pirates at American Family Field, Saturday at 4:10 PM ET.
+Willy Adames, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Luis Ortiz on the mound, June 18 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-3) against the Pirates.

 Willy Adames Game Info & Props vs. the Pirates